spinnaker-plugins/aws-account-registration-plugin-spinnaker/README.md

 This is fixed in [this PR](https://github.com/spinnaker/clouddriver/pull/4802).

 ### Expected JSON payload
-This plugin expects the following JSON payload.
+This plugin expects the following JSON payload from the configured remote host, configured with the `url` property.

 ```json
 {
   "Accounts": [